Want to know how to potty train a girl? Check out our potty training tips for girls from real moms, along with when’s best to start.

 Instead, remind her calmly that pee goes in the potty.

 Within a few days, she’ll show signs that she’s making the connection, and you can venture out for short errands.

 As she practices and you gain more confidence, your trips away from home can become longer.

 You can also work on using the potty in new places, like the grocery store, grandma’s house, and the park.

 We love the idea of normalizing potty training during storytime with interactive kids books.

 What is the fastest way to potty train a girl?

 First, try not to set unrealistic expectations of your daughter.

-Potty training a girl in 3 days is pretty unheard of ‒ although you can go through the essentials, she’s likely not fully potty trained for about 3-6 months, when she can confidently go to the toilet without reminding.
+Potty training a girl (or any baby!) in 3 days is pretty unheard of ‒ although you can go through the essentials, she’s likely not fully potty trained for about 3-6 months, when she can confidently go to the toilet without reminding.